NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 The optimization algorithm
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The most important purpose of the reference DEM is its use it with the
-``--anchor-weight`` option.
-Before this solver starts, rays are
-traced from a uniformly sampled set of pixels in each camera and
-intersect that DEM.
-The reprojection errors of those DEM "anchor"
-points is zero, at this stage, by definition.
-The reprojection errors
-for the anchor points, multiplied by the anchor weight, are then added
-to the optimization cost function.
-The goal of these terms is to
-prevent the cameras from moving too far.
-This cost function is not too
-sensitive to whether the DEM is precisely aligned with the cameras.

 What will actually drive the optimization are the reprojection errors
 from 3D points obtained by triangulating rays emanating from